Clark Dam: Butlers Gorge Power Station

 The power station was commissioned in 1951 by the Hydro Electric Corporation (TAS) and officially opened on 22 November 1952.
-The station has one English Electric Francis turbine, with a generating capacity of 12.2 MW of electricity.
+The station has one English Electric Francis-type turbine, with a generating capacity of 12.2 MW of electricity.
 The station building houses a single alternator and the turbine has a fully embedded spiral casing with water flow controlled via a butterfly type valve.
-It also houses a 125 kVA diesel generator for alternate station services supply when needed.
+It also houses a 125-kVA diesel generator for alternate station services supply when needed.
 The station output, estimated to be 684 GWh annually, is fed to TasNetworks' transmission grid via an 11 kV/110 kV three-phase English Electric generator transformer to the outdoor switchyard.

+Nieterana Power Station

-The water discharged from the Butlers Gorge Power Station flows via three conduits to either Nieterana mini-hydro, Tarraleah Power Station, or to Wally's Weir and back into the Derwent.
+The water discharged from the Butlers Gorge Power Station flows via three conduits to either the Nieterana mini-hydro, Tarraleah Power Station, or to Wally's Weir and back into the Derwent.
+The Nieterana Power Station takes advantage of the energy potential from water dissipating from the Butlers Gorge Power Station into Tarraleah No. 2 canal.
+The mini-hydro station can only be used when the Lake King William lake level is between 709.2 m and 720.7 m.

-Climate

-Butlers Gorge has a temperate oceanic climate (Köppen: Cfb), bordering on a subpolar oceanic climate (Köppen: Cfc).
-Over the period 1957 to 1993, there were on average 27 snow days annually.
+The power station was commissioned in 2004 by Hydro Tasmania and the station has one horizontal Boving Fouress Bangalore Francis-type turbine, with a generating capacity of 2.2 MW of electricity.
+The station output is fed to TasNetworks' transmission grid via an existing 11 kV/110 kV three-phase English Electric generator transformer to the outdoor switchyard.

+Nieterana is the aboriginal word for little brother.